Cheng-BDAL/Cheng-BDAL.github.io/_pages/about.md

 Latest News
 ======
+- (2025-11) Congratulations to Wang Tao for being invited to attend the NeurIPS 2025 offline sharing session in Beijing and for presenting a poster.
+[Link](https://mp.weixin.qq.com/s/DaLrbOeDIacQ-XAorbPVGA)

 - (2025-11) Meng Cheng was selected as one of the 25 representatives of Tsinghua's sports athletes to share the growth and stories of the sports team.
 [Link](https://mp.weixin.qq.com/s/vy3i4iGzefxdtZy2zuq0dQ)

 - (2025-11) Congratulations to Mengyu Li and co-authors on their paper “Iterative Optimal Transport for Multimodal Image Registration” being accepted by Pattern Recognition!
 This marks the 13th paper from our group published in an RUC A- class journal!